posener/posener.github.io/_posts/2018-06-16-go-swagger.md

 Follow the bash commands below to see how to generate and run a Go server from a swagger file.
-The only requirements for this to work is to have a `swagger.yaml` in the current working directory that this directory will be somewhere inside the `GOPATH`.
+The only requirements for this to work is to have a `swagger.yaml` in the current working directory, and that this directory will be somewhere inside the `GOPATH`.

 ```bash
 $ # Validate the swagger file